bkcooper/bkcooper.github.io/content/pages/cv.md

 ## Experience
 __Scientist, [Calico Life Sciences](https://www.calicolabs.com)__<br>
-2015 - present
+2015 - 2020

 * Performed research on computational microscopy in [Andrew York’s lab](https://andrewgyork.github.io), with a particular emphasis on incorporating photophysics (e.g. photobleaching, FRET) into maximum likelihood reconstruction algorithms.
-Developed and implemented new reconstruction algorithms.
-Developed new theory of optimal exposure time given photoswitching behaviors.
+Developed and implemented new reconstruction algorithms in Python.
+Developed new theory of photophysics induced noise in fluorescence imaging.
 * Assisted in support of microscopy core for ~50 biologists.
 Responsible for training, support and troubleshooting of Micro-Manager (Java/C++ open source microscopy control software) on core instruments, including modifications to hardware device adapters.
-* Collaborated on time lapse movie image analysis project with Calico biologists and Google machine learning engineers.
+* Collaborated on time lapse movie image analysis project with Calico biologists and Google machine learning engineers, using deep learning and classical image analysis techniques for object detection, segmentation, and downstream analysis.

 __Scientific computing contractor, National Institutes of Health__<br>2015